 This article will explain the 3 different kinds of monopod tripod combinations, help you decide which is the right one for you and give you a good place for reading reviews on specific models.

 Do you like the idea of combining 2 tools into 1?
 Using a tripod-monopod hybrid is more efficient, right?
 If so, what's the best monopod tripod combination?
 Everyone likes to travel lightly, but which combined monopod and tripod makes the most sense as the best accessory?

-Let's evaluate the ins and outs of the different set-ups for monopod and tripod combinations.
+When they first came out, the 2in1 tripod monopod combo was more of a novelty and the designs weren't fully thought out.
+How about now?
+It's a no-brainer.
+Let's evaluate the ins and outs of the 3 different set-ups for monopod and tripod combinations.
 If you'd like to add your thoughts too, so everyone can benefit, you can add your opinion at the end of this article.

 There are different directions you can go in when considering having both a tripod and a monopod at your disposal at the same time.
 There is no one right answer to our question of whether it's a good idea for you or not, but this comparison will help you.

 You can use any one of the tripod legs as your monopod.
 Simply unscrew the ball head and one of the legs from the tripod base and screw them together.
 The system below, marketed by Ravelli, also comes with a long handle to use for smoother side to side panning.

 This idea was long overdue.
 If I didn't already have a small army of tripods, I beieve I'd jump on this one.
 Unless you are in a shooting situation where you need to switch quickly between the two accessories, this is a smart choice.